 The bureaucrats in Smyrna gleefully engaged in Caesar worship and were more than happy to execute anyone who refused to give Caesar his “due”.
 Moreover, the Jews in Smyrna loathed Christians.
 Not only did they refuse to protect Christians.
 They were so meanspirited towards the Church they would routinely report Christians as a deviant (anti-government) cult.
 Jewish leaders would suck up to government officials by suggesting Christians be given the “test” of Emperor worship, thus ensuring their death.
 The Jews were so off-the-charts cruel to Christians in Smyrna Jesus referred to the whole lot of them as a “synagogue of Satan” (Revelation 2:9).

 Further complicating an already difficult and scary situation, a person’s ability to work anywhere in the Roman Empire was always tied to idol worship.
 Because the Christians in Smyrna refused to compromise on this issue they were the poorest people in arguably one of the richest cities anywhere in the Roman world.
 There are two words commonly used for poverty in the Greek language.
 One means worker.
 It describes someone who worked with their hands for a living.
 The other means utter destitution.
-Jesus used it to describe the poverty of the Church in Smyrna (Revelation 2:10).
+Jesus used that word to describe the poverty of the Church in Smyrna (Revelation 2:10).
 The Christians in Smyrna were—by any measurable human standard— a rather sad and pathetic group of people.

 Jesus loved them.
 A lot.
 I don’t know if Jesus has favorites, but if He does they were for sure a favorite.
 Smyrna is one of two churches out of the seven Jesus does not criticize in any way.
 The Christians in Smyrna held a special place in Jesus’ heart for one reason and one reason only: they were faithful.
 They refused to cave to the immense social pressure they were under.
 They could have chosen to avoid taking unpopular stands on certain social issues.
 They could have chosen to pay lip service to Caesar and then told their church friends they didn’t or that they didn’t really mean it (Matthew 10:32).
 They could have worshiped in pagan temples to keep their jobs.
 They could have lightened up on teaching Jesus is the only way to God (John 14:6).
 Those choices would have helped them gain favor with those in power.
 Those choices would have allowed them to make a decent living.
 Those choices would have kept them alive.